-Genomics is a community driven data science.
+Genomics is a community driven data science, with existing data standards.
 The ability to exchange data and share results relies on a small number of common file formats; and the software tools to read, process and generate data according to these conventions.
 Many of the common data formats are represented in flat text files; some pre-date the internet, but they are the glue of genomics because the community supports them as de facto standards.

 PetaGene Honors and Respects Community Driven Genomics Standards